Smart Casual Verification of the Confidential Consortium Framework: Trace Validation

 \subsection{Trace Collection}

 When we began the trace validation work, CCF already had extensive unit, functional, and end-to-end testing.
 Unit testing of CCF's consensus layer consisted of approximately 1.6 kLoC.
 End-to-end testing covered complex scenarios such as reconfigurations, node failover, and network partitions, spread over more than 2 kLoC of Python tests and infrastructure code.
-Consensus functional testing was done through a scenario driver, shown as \circlelabel{5} in \autoref{fig:compo}, that serialized execution deterministically across nodes, and isolated the consensus layer by mocking unrelated CCF components, such as governance, networking etc. This driver allowed the injection of network faults such as partitions, delays, reorderings, and message drops, and provides observability.
+Consensus functional testing was done through a scenario driver, shown as \circlelabel{5} in \autoref{fig:compo}, that serialized execution deterministically across nodes, and isolated the consensus layer by mocking unrelated CCF components, such as governance, networking etc. This driver allowed the injection of network faults such as partitions, delays, reorderings, and message loss, and provides observability.
 Core correctness invariants and properties were checked at designated execution steps in 13 manually written scenario tests exercising replication, election, and reconfiguration under controlled fault conditions.
-Additionally, an initial prototype to fuzz-test the consensus layer through generated inputs and faults was developed but ultimately abandoned due to unpromising results.
+Additionally, an initial prototype to fuzz-test the consensus layer through generated inputs and faults was developed but ultimately abandoned since it failed to generate interesting behaviors that would achieve satisfactory coverage.

-We replaced the wall clock with a single global clock to accurately capture the order of events across all nodes.
-To minimize system complexity and risk, and maintain the existing network message format, we opted against integrating a distributed clock.
+The driver allows us to replace the node's wall clocks with a single global clock.
+If this global clock had not been possible, a distributed clock, such as a Lamport or vector clock, would have also provided the necessary event ordering to establish the happen-before relationships.
+However, a distributed clock would have required changes to the network message format.
 We enhanced system observability by incorporating an additional 15 log statements to capture consistent system states at well-defined, side-effect-free linearization points including (i) the sending and receipt of network messages, and (ii) transitions in a node's high-level state, such as moving from candidate to leader\footnote{State changes are logged immediately after acquiring a global lock.}.
 It is important to note that the driver logs only those values that remain constant in space.
-For instance, the driver records the length of the logs but not the entries themselves, which would be impractically large.
+For instance, the driver records the length of the logs but not the log entries themselves, which would become impractically large.
+Still, the logging is disabled at compile time for production builds, and thus does not impact CCF's performance.